spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 ### caesar_cipher.py
 * This script takes a message given by the user and encrypts it using a Caesar Cipher

+### crosswind.py
+* This script determines which runway pilots should use based on runways available, wind direction, and wind speed.

 ### darts.py
 * This script is a throwing darts game that lets the user choose how many darts to throw at a circular dart board and tell them what percent of the darts landed on the board.